SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

+Here, you can use the up or down arrow keys to scroll the text a line at a time, or the space bar and `b` key to move forward or backwards a page at a time.
+To exit this view, press the `q` key to quit back to the command prompt.

 As a reference it's a very useful and commonly used feature, since as well as a synopsis of a given command it gives you descriptions of the command's arguments and flags and what they do - the core of the shell!

 ## Other Shell Resources